 African American Ministers In Action proudly joins People For the American Way in supporting both the Declaration for American Democracy coalition and the For the People Act.
-AAMIA was among the faith-based advocates and congregations that entered an official statement for the record when the House Committee on Oversight and Reform considered the For the People Act on February 6.
-As we note in our statement, we can’t fix the issues that the faith community cares about the most—such as poverty, immigration, climate change, and health care—until we fix our democracy.
-You can download our statement here.
+AAMIA was among the faith-based advocates and congregations that entered a letter into the official record when the House Committee on Oversight and Reform considered the For the People Act on February 6.
+As we note, we can’t fix the issues that the faith community cares about the most—such as poverty, immigration, climate change, and health care—until we fix our democracy.
+Our letter:

 Dear members of the House Oversight and Government Reform Committee,

 As faith-based advocates and congregations, we seek systems that diminish inequality, support the most vulnerable, nurture human potential, and protect the health and well-being of all members of our society and of creation.
 We look to our government to reflect those ideals and we support a strong democracy:

 - where voting is a fundamental right and a civic responsibility.

 - that serves the people rather than the private interests of public officials and wealthy political donors.